hassaan4584/Swiftjective-C/_posts/2020-01-01-On-Forming-Habits.md

 Here's how it works for me.

 ### The Journal Aspect
 The first step is laying the foundation.
 Who am I, what am I about?
 What's important to me, and what do I want to be known for?
-To help answer those kinds of things, I have evergreen journal entry in Day One that I read each morning to set my frame of reference:
+To help answer those kinds of things, I have an evergreen journal entry in Day One that I read each morning to set my frame of reference:

 {% include lazyLoadImage.html image="../assets/images/dayone.png" %}